 Otaku is a term that describes people who are obsessed with their hobbies to the point of being experts.

 One of Japan’s most famous TV personalities is cross-dresser Matsuko Deluxe.
-A regular hobby turns into something way over the top of his show, where he hosts ordinary guests in the “world.”
+What started as a regular hobby has become over the top on his show, where he hosts ordinary guests worldwide.

 Matsuko’s shows are divided into two or three segments, with in-depth explanations and funny comments.

-This show is suitable for intermediate Japanese learners and also modern cultural studies.
+This show is suitable for intermediate Japanese learners and modern cultural studies.

 Here’s a word of caution.
 Japanese TV Series alone is not enough to learn the language.